 Women who made history

 Women have played an integral role in shaping the course of English history.
-From the first computer programmer, to fearless monarchs and pioneering scientists, Women's History Month commemorates the women who left their mark on society and shaped our way of life today.
+Find out more below about some of the women who left their mark on society and shaped our way of life – from the first computer programmer to fearless monarchs and pioneering scientists.

 You can also find out how to honour women from history by nominating them for a blue plaque.